Devoter/rtQuery/README.md

 ReTech Query is an implementation of abstraction layer between php-logic and SQL

-This is old code, and I'm so sorry for russian comments.
-If someone wants to use it or update I'll translate my comments.

 In the code you can see some example classes like Group, User and Config.

 This library supports MySQL and PostgreSQL with the same code of queries.
 In addition